-Professor Robert Schreiter is Professor of Theology at the Catholic Theological Union in Chicago.
-For 12 years he served as theological consultant to Caritas Internationalis, the umbrella organisation for 162 relief and development agencies in the Roman Catholic Church, for its programmes in reconciliation and peace-building.
+The Revd Professor Robert Schreiter is Professor of Theology at the Catholic Theological Union, Chicago.
+For 12 years he was a theological consultant to Caritas Internationalis, the umbrella organisation for 162 relief and development agencies in the Roman Catholic Church, for its programmes in reconciliation and peace-building.
 He has worked with groups in many countries on these topics.

 In Robert Schreiter’s view, contemporary pluralism presents a “multiplicity of new pastoral and theological problems unprecedented in Christian history.”
 In Constructing Local Theologies, he discusses some of the unique challenges that arise in a variety of forms, such as asking new questions in differing cultural contexts, questions that have an impact on even the most routine issues of church life that we often taken for granted in the West: